 Cambridge International Primary provides a curriculum framework for 5-11 year olds to develop skills, knowledge and understanding in the core subjects of English/ESL, Mathematics and Science.
-Learners who follow the Cambridge International Primary curriculum can be assessed using the internally marked Cambridge Primary Progression Tests (Years 3 to 6) and the externally marked Cambridge Primary Checkpoint (Year 6 only), enabling attainment against international benchmarks to be measured.
-They test skills, knowledge and understanding from Stages 4–6 of the curriculum for English, English as a Second Language and Mathematics, and Stages 3–6 of the curriculum for Science.
+Learners who follow the Cambridge International Primary curriculum can be assessed using the internally marked Cambridge Primary Progression Tests (Grades 2 to 5) and the externally marked Cambridge Primary Checkpoint (Grade 5 only), enabling attainment against international benchmarks to be measured.
+They test skills, knowledge and understanding from Stages 4–6 of the curriculum for English, English as a Second Language and mathematics, and Stages 3–6 of the curriculum for Science.

 Key features of Cambridge Primary Checkpoint are:

 - The tests are marked by Cambridge examiners to provide a benchmark of learner performance.